IQSS/dataverse/scripts/globalid/doi/migration_ezid2datacite/README.txt

 curl -X DELETE http://localhost:8080/api/admin/settings/:StatusMessageHeader

-We have a lot of public DOIs (240K as of the day of the migration).
+We have a large number of public DOIs (240K as of the day of the migration).
 It took about 12 hours (not 6, as originally anticipated) to reindex them all in the DataCite database.
 So crude math suggests it's about 20K DOIs/hour.

-We chose to reenable the registration setup as soon as we had heard from DataCite that it was safe to mint new DOIs again.
-Even though some of the old DOIs were still being reindexed.
-That meant that, for a few more hours, it was still possible for some user to try and re-publish a previously published dataverse and get an error; because it would still be under the EZID authority.
+We chose to re-enable the registration setup as soon as we had heard from DataCite that it was safe to mint new DOIs again.
+Even though some of the existing DOIs were still being reindexed.
+That meant that, for a few more hours, it was still possible for some user to try and re-publish a previously published dataset and get an error; because it would still be under the EZID authority.
 It didn't actually shappen, to the best of our knowledge.
-And if it had, we would have simply advised them to wait a couple of more hours and try again.
+And if it had, we would have simply advised them to wait a couple of hours and try again.